 Religious beliefs may occasionally cause students to miss class or other college activities.
 Under Massachusetts state law, students are excused from class on a particular day when it conflicts with their religious beliefs.
 Instructors must provide students with the opportunity to make up a missed examination or class work, provided that such makeup examinations or work do not create an unreasonable burden on the College.
+Students should work directly with their course instructors to make arrangements when needed.

-Pregnancy or Childbirth Absences
+Pregnancy and Childbirth Absences

 In accordance with Title IX of the Educational Amendments of 1972, absences due to pregnancy or related conditions, including recovery from childbirth, shall be excused for as long as the student's doctor deems the absences to be medically necessary.
 When the student returns to the College she shall be reinstated to the status she held when the leave began, which includes the opportunity to make up any missed work.
-The College may offer the student alternatives to making up missed work, such as retaking a semester, taking part in on-line instruction, or allowing the student additional time in a program to continue at the same pace and finish at a later date.
+The College may offer the student alternatives to making up missed work, such as retaking a semester, taking part in online instruction or allowing the student additional time in a program to continue at the same pace and finish at a later date.